TechnologyManagement/additions-documentation/Development Guides/SFDC Development Guide.md

 *SalesOrderInstructionDirectoryName is a function that returns ‘/SFDC/SalesOrder/Instruction’

 ### COD9059234.OnBuildPortalResourceResponse
 This event can be used to return the resource file content.
-The resource file is cached on retrieve so the file content only required if the file has been updated since last response.
+The resource file is cached on retrieve so the file content is only required if the file has been updated since last response.
 The event has the following parameters:
 -	ResourceDirectoryName – the resource identifier directory
 -	ResourceValue – resource file name